Freeseer/freeseer/source/record.rst

 If you decide to use the services of FOSSLC, please email fosslc@gmail.com.
 Of course you can always use your own hosting solution.

-.. todo:: when a new laptop is plugged (eg when speakers are changing between talks).
-          The first time you press record sometimes vga2usb sends you a jumbled signal.
-          Strangely stopping and starting the recording fixes it.
-          Like the resolution is off or you don't see any useful signal just noise.
-          I think restarting the recording forces it to redetect the resolution properly.

 .. rubric:: Footnotes